BMPT Terminator: Armament and FCS

 The two automatic grenade launchers are removed along with its operators, reducing the crew to three; the number of munitions for the Ataka missiles, 2A42 autocannons, and PKTM machine gun remains unchanged.
 A new and improved FCS is installed in the BMPT-72.
 The ballistic computer is electronic and fully digital with a set of weather and topographical sending units.

 Air burst munitions are under development for BMPT and other Russian military vehicles.

 Protection

 Although the weight of the new BMPT is reduced by four metric tonnes, its level of protection isn't lower than that of its predecessor.
-The Terminator 2 is shorter and thinner than the original Terminator.
+The Terminator 2's length and width is reduced compared to the original Terminator.
 The BMPT-72 has a height of 3.33 m and a width of 3.6 m while the Object 199 Ramka had a height of 3.44 m and a width of 3.8 m.
 Additional slat armor is fitted on the rear and sides of the chassis to increase protection against rocket propelled grenades.
 Missile launchers for the Ataka missiles are fitted with extra armor to provide protection against splinters and small arms fire.
 CBRN protection is provided for the crew members and is collective.
 A type R-168-25UE-2 radio is installed on board the Terminator 2.